 DO YOU WANT THE IRS LEVY STOPPED TODAY?

-If your have received an IRS Notice of Levy on Wages or if the IRS has levied your wages, flat Fee Tax Service, Inc. will help you today.
+If your have received an IRS Notice to Levy on Wages or if the IRS has levied your wages, Flat Fee Tax Service has the tax professionals that will help you today.
 The IRS has programs for people like you, financially struggling taxpayers, who owe IRS tax debt and do not have the means to pay.
 We can help you remove an income tax debt levy on your bank account or an IRS levy on your wages.
 As part of our service, our expert IRS income tax relief team, will prevent the IRS from levying your wages, even if you have received an IRS Notice of Levy on Wages.
 We can get you into an IRS program that reduces your overall tax debt if you qualify or get you into an installment program (a payment plan that you can live with) and protects you against IRS levies.

 If you have received an IRS notice of intent to levy or if the IRS has levied your bank account or wages, we can help.

-You pay a fraction of the actual amount due, if you qualify for an IRS Settlement.
+You pay a fraction of the actual amount due, if you qualify for a Tax Settlement.